LucaLeukert/HTB-Surveillance/README.md

 I did not find anything right way that I could use to priv esc so I did some digging a around by hand.
 I found a backup files for their database:
 - `/var/www/html/craft/storage/backups/surveillance--2023-10-17-202801--v4.4.14.sql.zip`

 This file include a lot of irrelevant information.
 After a file i stumbled on a `INSERT INTO 'users'` sql command.
-This command inserted a new user into the database named `Matthew B` with his E-Mail address and a hash of his password, likely a `SHA-256` hash.
+This command inserted a new user into the database named `Matthew B` with his E-Mail address and a hash of his password, likely `SHA-256`.
 Bingo!!!.

 - email: `admin@surveillance.htb`
 - hash: `39ed84b22ddc63ab3725a1820aaa7f73a8f3f10d0848123562c9f35c675770ec`